A Clinical Trial Evaluating the Safety and Efficacy of a Single Subretinal Injection of AGTC-501 in Participants With XLRP

 8. Be able to perform all tests of visual and retinal function and structure in both eyes based on the participant's reliability, and fixation, in the study eye per the Investigator's discretion.

-10. Have a detectable sub-foveal ellipsoid zone (EZ) line as assessed by SD-OCT in the study eye and confirmed by the CRC.
+11. Have a detectable sub-foveal EZ line in the study eye as assessed by spectral domain-optical coherence tomography (SD-OCT) and confirmed by the CRC.

 General Exclusion Criteria: